DeltaLabs-Community/background/README.md

-# 🔥 Pulse
+# Pulse

-A runtime-independent background job queue for Nodejs and Bun
+An extendible background job queue for Nodejs and Bun

 ## Features

 - 🚀 **Performance**: Parallel job processing with configurable concurrency
-- 💾 **Multiple Storage Options**: In-memory (default) or Redis (for distributed processing)
+- 💾 **Multiple Storage Options**: In-memory (default) , Redis (for distributed processing) or PostgeSQL and MongoDB
 - 📅 **Job Scheduling**: Schedule jobs to run at specific times or after delays
-- 🔌 **Middleware**: Easy integration with Hono applications
+- 🔌 **Middleware**: Easy integration with many backend frameworks.
 - ⚡ **Distributed Processing**: Support for multiple instances with Redis backend
 - 🔄 **Type Safety**: Built with TypeScript for excellent developer experience
 - 🔥 **Extendible**: Easily extend and write your own logic